albirrkarim/laravel-react-starter-kit-pro/README.md

    The main purpose of [inertia](https://inertiajs.com/) is to provide SSR (Server Side Rendering) capability, interia js will provide the data (rendered in server without api call) and use the data to render in client using react.

     <details>
-      <summary>Show detail why i prefer using next js over inertia</summary>
+      <summary>Show detail why not use inertia</summary>

       <br/>

    **SSR Aspect**

    When you try to achive same SSR the [next js](https://nextjs.org) performs better, because they keep the html structure.

    Go to here [demo.inertiajs.com/](https://demo.inertiajs.com) and [nextjs.org](https://nextjs.org/) and do right click > view page source.

-   Inertia Demo
+   - Inertia Demo

    ![SSR inertia](/img/inertia.png)

-   Next js
+   - Next js

    ![SSR Next JS](/img/next_js.png)

-   You can see the inertia just supply the data. and not keeps the html structure
+   You can see the inertia just supply the data. and not keeps the html structure.
+The next js keeps the html structure, ofcourse the search engine bot will understand better of your page.

    **Testing Aspect**

    I just want simple testing for my app using with just what response of an API, if you use inertia, they handle the api request, so i can't make program as the middle man that can record the request and response data.

+   **Integration Aspect**

+   Many frontend templates, like in the [material ui template](https://mui.com/store) i using API as the bridge, between frontend and backend. of course using JWT.

     </details>